pierre-rouleau/usrhome/readme.rst

 .. figure:: res/zsh-prompt-01.png

+What is shown above corresponds to USRHOME default prompt.
+USRHOME supports other prompts, selected by the value of the optional USRHOME_PROMPT_MODEL environment variable that holds a prompt model value.

+- The value for the default prompt is 1 (but it's also the model selected if the variable is not defined).
+- A value of 2 selects a prompt that spans 2 lines and always displays the complete path of the current directory, along with any available VCS info on the left side of the first line.
+The second line starts with ``%`` or `#`` followed by a single space.

 Prompt Search Regexp
 ++++++++++++++++++++

-With the above prompt, you can use the following regular expression to navigate to prompt lines inside a log within the prompt lines inside an Emacs terminal or shell mode buffer:  ``^>[0-9]+@.+[%#]``
+With the above prompt, the default prompt, you can use the following regular expression to navigate to prompt lines inside a log within the prompt lines inside an Emacs terminal or shell mode buffer:  ``^>[0-9]+@.+[%#]``

+The regexp for prompt model 2 is simpler: ``^[%#]``

 Command and Script Organization
 -------------------------------